 The Board of Selectmen acts as the executive branch of the Town Government carrying out the policies and laws set forth by the vote of the Citizens at Town Meeting.
 Despite their responsibility as municipal executives, Selectmen can only exercise those powers set forth by State law.

-In Northwood, the Board of Selectmen is made up of three members, each elected to a three year term.
+In Northwood, the Board of Selectmen is made up of Five members, each elected to a three year term.
 After Town Meeting, the Board selects a presiding officer from their ranks who shall be the Chair.
 Traditionally, the Chair has been the individual in the last year of their term.

 During COVID-19, please send all citizen's forum comments to firstname.lastname@example.org with the follow guidelines: